mit-cml/yrtoolkit/yr/tutorials/voicecalculator.md

 Try this on your own but if you get stuck you can click the Hint button.

 ## Boolean Procedures III
 Now you will create three additional Boolean procedures in a similar fashion that will determine if the intended operation of the user is addition, subtraction or division.
 Create these procedures but leave them blank for now.
-Later, after testing that multiplication is being performed correctly, you will assemble these procedures in a very similar fashion to <strong><var>multiplicationIntended</var></strong>.
+Later, after testing that multiplication is being performed correctly, you will assemble these procedures in a fashion very similar to <strong><var>multiplicationIntended</var></strong>.

 ![procedure other operations intended](../images/voiceCalculator/otherOperationsIntended.png){:.enlargeImage}

 ## SpeakButton
 Now you will write the code to give functionality to the Speak button.
 When the Speak button is clicked:
-* the <strong>UserTextLabel</strong> and <strong>CalculatorTextLabel</strong> are cleared
+* clear the <strong>UserTextLabel</strong> and <strong>CalculatorTextLabel</strong>
 * call the <strong>SpeechRecognizer</strong> to get the text of what the user has spoken

 <hint markdown="block" title="Give me a hint">